riccio8/RapidRAW/README.md

 ## Contributing

 Contributions are welcome and highly appreciated!
 Whether it's reporting a bug, suggesting a feature, or submitting a pull request, your help makes this project better.
-Please feel free to open an issue to discuss your ideas.
+Please feel free to open an issue or discussion topic for ideas.

+### Tickets regarding image formats
+In the unfortunate case that the RAW files from your camera are not supported by RapidRAW please submit a ticket here: [rawler issues](https://github.com/dnglab/dnglab/issues).
+Once support is added in rawler they will flow upstream into RapidRAW.

+### Feature requests
+Please submit feature requests in the discussion tab with the tag "idea" this way users can vote on features that they find important and we can prioritize feature development.

+### Stale tickets
+To keep the ticket list up to date, tidy and relevant please update your ticket regularly to indicate that the problem is still there on the latest available release.
+Tickets older than 2 weeks that have not been updated will be marked stale and closed after 2 more weeks (4 weeks total).
+(We reserve the right to deviate from this guideline in special circumstances, This is currently a manual process this means there could be a delay in processing stale-ness)

+We would like to thank you for your contribution and ideas for RapidRAW as they are highly appreciated to make RapidRAW even better.

 ## Special Thanks